x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-permissions-for-recipients.md

 > [!NOTE]
 > If you assign the Full Access, Send As, or Send on Behalf permission to access a mailbox that is hidden from address lists, the delegate won't be able to open the mailbox or send messages.

+> [!NOTE]
+> If you assign both the Send As and Send on Behalf permission, the Send on Behalf is always used.

 ## What do you need to know before you begin?